Will My Child With Chronic Pain/Health Issues Ever Be Able to Go to College? Part 2

 July 28, 2022 / 4 mins read

-Many parents who have children with chronic pain and other health issues wonder if their child will be able to go to college.
+Many parents of children with chronic pain and other health issues wonder if their child will be able to go to college.

-In Part 1 of my two-part series, I discussed managing expectations, helping your child choose the right college, and how to actually enjoy the college application process.
+In Part 1 of this two-part series, I discuss managing expectations, helping your child choose the right college, and how to actually enjoy the college application process.
 In Part 2, I discuss how to help your child prepare for going to college after admission.

 Congratulations!
 Your child with chronic pain has been accepted to college.
 There are a number of things that you can do ahead of time to make the transition easier.